EthanWickenkamp/WinAudioLEDReact/ReadMe.md

 Ideally we can do calculations on instances of the 32 bins We are looking for percussive and harmonic sounds
-- Percussive can be seen by the bass drums hitting the first 6 bins
+- Percussive can be seen by sudden jumps over multiple frequencies
-- Harmonic is a sustained tone at a more specific frequency
+- Harmonic is a sustained tone at a more specific frequency sometimes changing slowly

 We could also look at the shape of the bars as a whole Or the frequency of certain bars spiking

-Finally we can create light effects dependent on whatever we can collect from the 32 We can also create an edited 16 bins with the goal of best representing sounds on premade effects
+Finally we can create light effects dependent on whatever we can collect from the 32 to create an edited 16 bins with the goal of best representing sounds on premade effects

 Can combine these two to create triggers where led packets not sound packets take over from the standard SR effects